 They say that time flies when you are having fun – the afternoon was great.
 OK so we had two “spanners” along, but they joined in and a great time was had by all (except possibly the normal people) and all too soon it was time to go home.

-dreaded going to the garden, and my worst fears seemed to be confirmed when I
+going to the garden, and my worst fears seemed to be confirmed when I saw

-saw three arses sticking out of the pond.
-But good news – the missing fish
+three arses sticking out of the pond.
+But good news – the missing fish had

-had returned.
+returned.
 There is a fold of pond liner concealing a hidey-hole some

+eighteen

-eighteen inches deep from which Emma had chased four fish, including the
+inches deep from which Emma had chased four fish, including the missing one

 had been fish shopping and bought four small Koi. “